cca/vault_mods2oaidc/readme.md

 VAULT OAI feed URL for the "Libraries" collection: https://vault.cca.edu/oai?verb=ListRecords&metadataPrefix=oai_dc&set=6b755832-4070-73d2-77b3-3febcc1f5fad

 You can test out this XSLT on Mac OS X using the builtin `xsltproc` with the provided "convert.sh" script.
-An example MODS document from the Libraries collection is provided.
+Example MODS documents from the Libraries and Faculty Research collections are provided.

 ## Application